TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/RestrictionBuilder/Index.rst

 specify how single fields and rows of the table should be handled and displayed by the framework.

-The `ctrl` section of a tables `TCA` array specifies optional framework internal handling of soft deletes and language overlays: For instance, if a row in the backend is deleted using the page or list module, many tables are configured to not entirely drop that row from the table, instead a field (often `deleted`) is set from zero to one for that row.
+The `ctrl` section of a tables `TCA`:pn: array specifies optional framework internal handling of soft deletes and language overlays: For instance, if a row in the backend is deleted using the page or list module, many tables are configured to not entirely drop that row from the table, instead a field (often `deleted`) is set from zero to one for that row.
 Similar mechanics kick in for start- and endtime as well as language and workspace overlays.
-See the :ref:`t3tca:ctrl` chapter in the TCA reference for details on this topic.
+See the :ref:`t3tca:ctrl` chapter in the `TCA`:pn: reference for details on this topic.

 These mechanics however come with a price tag attached to it: Extension developers dealing with low-level query stuff must take care overlayed or deleted rows are not in the result set of a casual query.

-This is where this "automatic restriction" stuff kicks in: The construct is created on top of native Doctrine DBAL as `TYPO3 CMS` specific extension.
+This is where this "automatic restriction" stuff kicks in: The construct is created on top of native `Doctrine`:pn: DBAL as `TYPO3 CMS` specific extension.
 It automatically adds `WHERE` expressions that suppress rows which are marked as deleted or exceeded their "active" life cycle.
-All that is based on the `TCA` configuration of the affected table.
+All that is based on the `TCA`:pn: configuration of the affected table.

 Rationale